chibenwa/james-project/src/adr/0036-eventbus.md

 `MailboxManager`, `MessageManager`, `MessageIdManager`).
 We need to provide a convenient extension mechanism for organizing the execution of these behaviours, provide retries and advanced error handling.

-Also, protocols enables notifications upon mailbox modifications.
+Also, protocols enable notifications upon mailbox modifications.
 This is for instance the case for `RFC-2177 IMAP IDLE`, is leveraged for `RFC-3501 IMAP unsolicitated notifications` when selecting a Mailbox, as well as maintaining the `IMAP Message Sequence Number <-> Unique IDentifier` MSN <-> UID mapping.
 Changes happening for a specific entity (mailbox) needs to be propagated to the relevant listeners.